What Will NOT Go Away

 Recently, as I was battling one of my “crosses”, I felt like I was sinking into a pit.
 My heartache was getting the best of me because I was losing perspective.
 I could tell so because my emotions were getting out of hand.
 Seeing where this was leading made me take a real hard look at myself to identify the problem.
-I have come far enough in my faith to know that the solution isn’t rooted in fixing the outward issue (because most likely I have no control over that anyway) but adjusting how I process or handle it.
+I have come far enough in my faith to know that the solution isn’t rooted in fixing the outward issue (because most likely I have no control over that anyway) but by adjusting how I process or handle it.

-There is a way in which we can carry our cross so that it is most helpful for our ability to bear the burden long term.
+There is a way in which we can carry our cross so that it is most helpful in our ability to bear the burden long term.
 The thing about carrying a cross is that longevity matters.
 None of us knows if our cross will be lifted this side of heaven so we need to be able to persevere long term if necessary.

-After seeking the Lord for some insight on what needed to change, this is what I learned.6 Ways We Can Carry Our Cross #heartache #crosslife Click To Tweet
+After seeking the Lord for some insight on what needed to change, this is what I learned.6 Ways We Can Carry Our Cross #heartache #crosslife #overcoming Click To Tweet

 6 Ways To Take Up Our Cross